 Read More

-He recalled, “The [doctors] didn’t think I would be able to make much out of my life”.
+LeGrand recalled his injury, saying, “The doctors didn’t think I would be able to make much out of my life.”
 According to LeGrand, doctors were unsure whether he would survive his injury, let alone breathe, eat solid food, or walk on his own again.

 LeGrand credits his ability to maintain a positive attitude while living with his disability to faith and hard work.
 Today, LeGrand is an accomplished entrepreneur, author, and motivational speaker.
 He keeps up with his busy lifestyle thanks to his power wheelchair and his BraunAbility Chrysler Pacifica.